tonethar/IGME-430-Fall-2020/weekly/week-6.md

 20. Add a script to your **package.json** - `"watch" : "babel --watch ./client --out-file ./hosted/bundle.js"`

+21. `npm run watch` - now if I make a change to **client.js**, I will see it in **bundle.js** (but the server doesn't work!)

+22. So, we need to have  `npm run watch` & `npm run nodemon` running at the same time:
+    - Solution #1 - two Terminal (or GitBash or whatever) windows running at same time
+    - Solution #2 - Use unix `fg` and `bg` commands - https://www.thegeekdiary.com/understanding-the-job-control-commands-in-linux-bg-fg-and-ctrlz/

 ## IV.
 Resoources
 - https://www.npmjs.com/package/nodemon